 - Severe ear pain or fluid coming from the ear

-- Severe headache, especially with fever
+- New onset of severe headache, body aches, especially with fever

-Remind children to throw away used tissues, cover their mouths when they cough or sneeze, keep their hands away from their face, and to wash hands often with soap and warm water will help keep everyone healthier.
+Remind children to throw away used tissues, cover their mouths when they cough or sneeze, keep their hands away from their face, and to wash their hands often with soap and warm water will help keep everyone healthier.